Your ICT partner

 Using mkdocs with GitHub pages (pitfalls)

 All of you using GitHub already probably heard about their new feature to publish your own static website of the project via GitHub Pages.
-The default static pages generator for GitHub-pages is Jekyll, but we prefered to use MkDocs for generating our user guide with the style close to Read the Docs.
+The default static pages generator for GitHub-pages is Jekyll, but we preferred to use MkDocs for generating our user guide with the style close to Read the Docs.

 However, when you start reading the help pages on how to start with GitHub-pages (or gh-pages) then you active gh-pages via the ‘Setting’ of your project.
 That is fine if you stick to Jekyll and the themes gh-pages has available to you, but if you want to use mkdocs (or something else) do not active the gp-pages.
-Of course, I was using mkdocs and had to learn the heard way and actived gh-pages as follow:
+Of course, I was using mkdocs and had to learn the hard way and activated gh-pages as follow:

 github pages settings